COVID-19 Prevention Policy

 With the continued worldwide spread of coronavirus, also known as COVID-19, various precautions are being implemented to keep local and international populations safe.

-So far this has included steps such as countries going into lockdown, factory closures, and travel restrictions.
+So far this has included steps such as countries going into lockdown, factory closures, and limited flight availability.

 Public health and safety is the number one concern.
 This information is meant to address how these measures might impact 7 Chakra Store customers and the business we run, which have the potential to be widespread.